v2saumb/conferencecentral/README.md

     * name - name of the session
     * highlights - session highlights
-    * speaker - speaker key to connect it with the speakers
+    * speaker_key - speaker key to connect it with the speakers
     * duration - duration of the session
     * session_type - type of session can be one of the following
     		* GENERAL